4

 • 2

 Since the images require a login, a short description here would be helpful.
-Feb 28, 2019 at 20:55
+Commented Feb 28, 2019 at 20:55

 • Hi, I know the problem, all comes from WP migration.
 I'll fix it and let U know.
 Thanks